 The campsites are available on a “first come” basis with no need to pre-book as you do with other parks like Killarney.
-The waterproof map is not only a good investment; it provides the Friends with a bit of money to keep on doing their work.
+The waterproof map is not only a good investment; it also provides the Friends with a bit of money to keep doing their work.
 I still remember when we had a Provincial Government department taking care of parks and maintaining portages!

 - distance: 12.7 km

 - campsite: room for multiple 2-person tents, 1 x 4-person spot

 We loaded the two Hooligan canoe packs and the two duffels and pushed off from the Hartley Bay Marina dock shortly after 4:00 p.m.
 While an earlier start would have been nice, we did have enough time before the 7 p.m. sunset to get closer to Georgian Bay.
 Our target was a designated tent site in The Elbow area.

 A Wednesday afternoon in late September would explain the lack of motorboat traffic.
 We saw maybe two during the 2 1/2 hours it took us to get to The Elbow junction.
 Given the poor review of CS 670 (old #622) – too many poorly placed “thunderboxes” (box toilets)!
 According to the marina front desk person,- we left it off our list of possible tent spots.